-Introducing the new second generation MW-2 PLL high fidelity wide band electronic tuner, which showcases high fidelity wide band fidelity sound with very low audio distortion!
+Introducing the new MW-2 PLL high fidelity wide band electronic tuner, which showcases high fidelity wide band fidelity sound with very low audio distortion!
 This professional quality MW-2 PLL tuner is our most advanced tuner offered to date -- updated and re-packaged to build upon the renowned strengths of our two previous consumer AM stereo tuner models.
 Instead of littering the front panel with seldom-used buttons and features (such as with some tuners from other sources), this meduci MW-2 PLL tuner concentrates on the essentials, with additional new standard features that increase its curbside appeal:

 Boasting better-than-broadcast quality reception, and extremely low noise across the audio spectrum, your MW-2 PLL tuner is a winner in both function and performance.

 We strive to earn customers for life.
 This tuner is new, hand-made to order, and is directly sold from the manufacturer.
 Assembled in the United States of America from U.S and globally-sourced parts.

 KINTRONIC LABORATORIES DEMONSTRATES C-QuAM AM STEREO AT THE NAB 2014 SPRING SHOW